frank-mendez/array-utils/README.md

 # Array Utils

-Array Utils is a utility package that provides various functions to manipulate arrays.
-It is written in TypeScript and JavaScript.
+Array Utils is a utility package that provides various functions to manipulate arrays and objects.
+It is written in TypeScript.

 ## Installation